Bruce Western

-Bruce Prichart Western (born July 1, 1964) is an Australian-born American sociologist and a professor of sociology at Columbia University.
+Bruce Prichart Western (born July 1, 1964) is an Australian-born American sociologist and President of the Russell Sage Foundation.
+In 2023, he was elected to the American Philosophical Society.

 Early life and education

 Western was born in Australia, to a white native Australian father who taught at the University of Queensland, and a Thai international student mother.
 His father was John Western.
 He became interested in inequality in Australia growing up in Queensland, where he, his brother, and their mother stood out as racial minorities.
 He received his B.A. in government with honors from the University of Queensland in 1987.
 That year, Western then became a student in the doctoral program in sociology at the Graduate Center, CUNY, with the intention of both working with sociologist Iván Szelényi and fulfilling a long-held dream of living in New York City.
 Szelenyi left the Graduate Center in 1988, and Western followed him to the University of California, Los Angeles, where he subsequently received his master's and Ph.D. degrees in sociology from in 1990 and 1993, respectively.